1. How do I obtain a transcript?

 6. How do I drop or withdraw from a class?
 Are there deadlines and how do I find out what they are?

 Drops can be handled through MyNIU depending on the date of the attempted drop.
 All other drops and withdrawals after the deadline must be brought to your major college office.
 Drop deadlines vary from semester to semester.
-A list of dates are call be viewed on the semester dates and deadlines page.
+A list of dates can be viewed on the semester dates and deadlines page.

 7. How can I find out when and where a class is meeting?